jeslstep/Detox_Now/README.md

 Allows anyone who registers to send their current location to a contact for help getting to a detox center ** this functionality will only work if a valid api key exixts in env

 # Website

+this link can take up to 30 seconds to load since I am using a free dyno on heroku for hosting:

 https://blooming-earth-36039.herokuapp.com/#/home

 # Built with: